omerwe/MKLMM/README.md

 -----------------------------
 Example data set
 -----------------------------
-The package contains a small example dataset in the "example" directory.
-These are synthetic genotypes and phenotypes, based on the real allele frequencies of chromosome 1 of 2,801 individuals from the WTCCC2 national blood service cohort.
+The package contains a small example dataset in the "example" directory with synthetic genotypes and phenotypes.
 The example contains two regions with interacting SNPs, as well as a polygenic term spanning all SNPs.
 The data is divided into a train set (containing 1,500 individuals) and a test set (containing 1,301 individuals).
 The example directory also contains the original (synthetic) phenotypes of all individuals, in the file pheno_all.phe, which can be used to evaluate prediction performance.